gpo/grassroots/grassroots-backend/src/phone-canvass/README_SYNC.md

 # Phone Canvas Sync Information Flow

-When a new participant joins a phone canvass:
+When a new caller joins a phone canvass:

 1. it tells the PhoneCanvassController.
 2. PhoneCanvassController tells the PhoneCanvassService